 Outside factors have had an influence, and Howley’s different role as acting head coach after Gatland’s accident will have taken some adjusting to.
 They are very different jobs, and you cannot judge him as an attack coach when he’s been doing the job as head coach.

 What you hear about Rowntree is that coaches and players alike rate him.
 Just as players get connected to Farrell, you know that what they say about Rowntree is genuine.
 There was an intensity about the England forwards that brewed throughout the autumn – and it kept improving.
-Against Australia there were nerves, against South Africa the physicality was right up there, and against they went up another level.
+Against Australia there were nerves, against South Africa the physicality was right up there, and against New Zealand they went up another level.

 People can say that he got it wrong with the Phil Vickery selection in the first Test in 2009, but he’s got four more years experience, and has done good things with the England pack.